anandka/Learning/Kubernetes Revision.md

  - Both are similar in primary functionality just that Replicat sets have additional field in configuration called `selector`
  - `selector ` is used to identify pods which will be run or already running by thier lables and then Replica sets starts to monitor them
  - catch here is pods need not be created by Replica set to be monitored but can be existing pods with the tags that `selector is looking for`
+ - Replica set adds and checks for `ownerReferences`
+   - `metadata.ownerReference`
+   - Only if object doesnt have a owner i.e its orphaned then it takes it on the watch list.
+   - `that tag` is also tied to garbage collection mechanism (TBD)
  - IDK why this was introduced as it can complicate things if existing pods are running different images! -- NEED TO READ MORE!
+ -

 #### Namespaces
  - to keep things inside same bucket!